 Ans: Yes, Germany is an excellent study destination for candidates who want to study abroad keeping affordability in mind.
 German universities provide a great deal of exposure to international students, ranging from free education to high quality training, especially for STEM courses.

 Ans: Germany is definitely a great option for Indian students.
-There are many free universities in Germany offering excellent programmes at a very affordable cost of studying.
+There are many free universities in Germany offering excellent programs at a very affordable cost of studying.

 Thus, we hope that this blog provided you with the key aspects of calculating the cost of studying in Germany.
 Providing quality education at null or lesser costs, the country has become a popular study destination for international student.
 If you are planning to study in Germany and don’t know where to start, reach out to our experts at Leverage Edu and we’ll guide you in selecting a suitable course and university as well as throughout the admission process to get you successfully shortlisted.